Tanvi the Great

 Tanvi The Great is a 2025 Hindi-language drama film directed by Anupam Kher.
 Produced by Anupam Kher Studio and NFDC.
 The film stars Anupam Kher and Iain Glen.
-It was theatrically released on 18 July 2025 to mixed response.
+It was theatrically released on 18 July 2025.

 Plot

 Tanvi Raina, a 21-year-old woman on the autism spectrum, lives with her mother Vidya and grandfather Colonel Pratap Raina.
 Inspired by her deceased father, Captain Samar Raina, an Indian Army officer who dreamed of saluting the flag at Siachen Glacier, Tanvi becomes determined to follow in his footsteps and join the army to fulfill his dream herself.